-Thanks to the partnership between Castro Valley Sanitary District (CVSan), Eden Medical Center, and the Alameda County Medication Disposal Initiative Workgroup, you can now drop off your pharmaceutical waste at the new Eden Medical Center for free 24 hours a day, 7 days a week.
+Thanks to the partnership between Castro Valley Sanitary District (CVSan), Eden Medical Center, and the Alameda County Medication Disposal Initiative Workgroup, you can drop off your pharmaceutical waste at Eden Medical Center for free 24 hours a day, 7 days a week.

 The location of the free public collection box is: